WSYC-FM

-WSYC-FM (88.7 FM) is an adult album alternative and variety formatted broadcast radio station licensed to and serving Shippensburg, Pennsylvania, United States.
+WSYC-FM (88.7 FM) is a college radio station licensed to Shippensburg, Pennsylvania, United States.
 WSYC is owned and operated by Shippensburg University of Pennsylvania.

 Programming

 The format is dedicated to showcasing new bands and artists that mainstream stations have yet to discover.
 Programming on WSYC-FM includes the college radio classics, independent labels and artists, various specialty shows featuring specific genres, news updates, and talk shows.

-WSYC-FM is also the Red Raider Sports Network, broadcasting all Red Raider football and basketball games, as well as other Raiders sports.
+WSYC-FM additionally serves as the Raider Sports Network, broadcasting all Raider football and basketball games, as well as other Raiders sports.

-WSYC-FM is also the home to the popularly viewed sports talk show, "The Bottom Line", hosted by student JD Dorazio.
+WSYC-FM is also the home to the sports talk show, The Bottom Line, hosted by student JD Dorazio, amongst other student radio shows such as Tea Time, Strawberry Jams, Mirrorball, and Good Songs for Hard Times.

 Lastly, WSYC-FM has hosted an annual event, "Up All Night", since 2012.
-Shippensburg University students can win various prizes over a 24 period that includes DJ sets, live music, and commentary.
+Shippensburg University students can win various prizes over a 24-hour period that includes DJ sets, live music, and commentary.
 "Up All Night" was founded by alumni Matthew Kanzler.